rkibria/img2shadertoy/README.md

 * Only Windows .bmp format files are supported as input.
 Do not use MS Paint to save images since it uses a newer unsupported header format, GIMP etc. should work.
 * Redirect output to text file and paste it into Shadertoy.
 * Image width must be multiple of 32.
-For DCT compression the image width must be a multiple of 8.
+For DCT compression the image height must additionally be a multiple of 8.
 * Available compression methods:
 	* Run-length encoding (RLE)
 	* JPEG-like Discrete Cosine Transform (DCT)